 5. Have a mobile mindset

 Once a novelty, smartphones are now considered a necessity for many people.
 Usage has soared since they were first introduced.
-Today, more people access the internet from mobile devices than from desktop computers.
+Today, over 90 percent of the global internet population use a mobile device to go online.

 6. Look nice

 Given Generation Z’s propensity for spending time on social media and YouTube, it’s easy to assume that excess is the way to go.
-This doesn’t seem to be true.
-Nielsen Norman Group conducted research to observe how teenagers use the web and what they prefer.
-These studies make it clear that Generation Z users like clean design with plenty of white space.
+But Generation Z users like clean design with plenty of white space.
 Furthermore, they tend to find too many interactive features to be off-putting.
 Flashy content only works if it adds value.

 Enhance your digital presence